OpenArabicPE/journal_al-muqtabas/readme.md

 Sombody uploaded the text from *shamela* to WikiSource.
 Unfortunately it is impossible to browse the entire journal.
 Instead one has to adress each individual and consecutively numbered issue, e.g. Vol. 4, No. 1 is listed as [No. 37](https://ar.wikisource.org/wiki/%D9%85%D8%AC%D9%84%D8%A9_%D8%A7%D9%84%D9%85%D9%82%D8%AA%D8%A8%D8%B3/%D8%A7%D9%84%D8%B9%D8%AF%D8%AF_37)

-# 4. TEI edition
+# 4. Deliverable: TEI edition

 The main challenge is to combine the full text and the images in a TEI edition.
 As *al-maktabat al-shāmila* did not reproduce page breaks true to the print edition, every single one of the more than 6000 page breaks must be added manually and linked to the digital image of the page.

 ## 4.1 General design

-The edition should be conceived of as a corpus of tei files that are grouped by means of xinclude.
+The edition is conceived of as a corpus of TEI files that are grouped by means of XInclude.
 This way, volumes can be constructed as single TEI files containing a `<group/>` of TEI files and a volume specific `<front/>` and `<back/>`

-Detailled description and notes on the mark-up are kept in a separate [file](notes-tei-markup.md).
+Detailled description and notes on the mark-up are kept in a separate [file (`documentation_tei-markup`)](documentation_tei-markup.md).

 ## 4.2 Quality control